toddr/RFB/0001-pep-process.md

 ## Auxiliary Files

 PPEs may include auxiliary files such as diagrams.
-Such files should be named `pep-XXXX-Y.ext`, where "XXXX" is the PPE number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").
+Such files should be named `ppe-XXXX-Y.ext`, where "XXXX" is the PPE number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

-Alternatively, all support files may be placed in a subdirectory called `pep-XXXX`, where "XXXX" is the PPE number.
+Alternatively, all support files may be placed in a subdirectory called `ppe-XXXX`, where "XXXX" is the PPE number.
 When using a subdirectory, there are no constraints on the names used in files.